Meet Our Team

 Here is how to prepare for your appointment with the Behavior Medicine Service.

-Bring your pet: Your pet should be present for both the initial remote and in-person appointments.
+• Bring your pet: Your pet should be present for the initial appointment.
 Your pet does not necessarily need to attend remote follow-up appointments, but we will touch base with you on the best course of action.
+If your concern is two pets fighting in your home, please let us know and we can decide which pets need to attend the appointment.

 In cases of aggression, we strongly recommend avoiding known triggers for your pet until the visit.
 If you are concerned about your safety or the safety of a family member, please let us know so we can discuss things further.